XAP-Software/XAP-Software.github.io/_posts/2022-06-01-nextjs_changing_link_color.md

 author: Vladislav Kobenko
 ---

-If you want to change link color by hover using `Next.js` or `React.js`, this article will help you a lot.
+If you want to change link's color by hover using `Next.js` or `React.js`, this article will help you a lot.

 ## Creating a hover handler